Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Results and Discussion

+We show the performance of our models in~\cref{table:result_comparison} compared with other \ac{sota} methods, and in~\cref{fig:compute_pareto} we plot performance in \ac{sisnri} as a function of \ac{gmacs}, showing how \ac{this} models can scale their compute dynamically while remaining competitive on WSJ0-2Mix.

+In~\cref{fig:calibration} we plot calibration curves for the WSJ0-2Mix training and test sets, showing that our models are not well-calibrated after training on 4-second audio clips, and experiment with finetuning these with just 200K extra training steps (ca. $3\%$ of base training time) on full-length audio clips from the training set, after which we see our models become well-calibrated, and performance also increases substantially which we show in~\cref{table:result_comparison} in the bottom rows.

-We trained several ablation variants of PRESS-4 (S) to determine the effectiveness of (a) \gls{sisnr} vs. Student-t log-likelihood, (b) \gls{upit} vs. mixture-likelihood, (c) joint vs. per-exit permutation-invariance, (d) with vs. without ShiftNorm, (e) the number of exits --- we train 4-, 6-, and 12-exit variants of our small model configuration with exit-points placed uniformly over depth.
-We evaluate all our ablations in terms of \gls{upit} \gls{sisnri}.
+We train several ablation variants of PRESS-4 (S) to determine the effectiveness of (a) using \ac{sisnr} as loss instead of our t-likelihood, (b) using a normal likelihood with a single predicted variance instead of a normal-inverse-gamma likelihood (c) joint (i.e. all per-exit losses permuted together) vs. per-exit permutation-invariance where speakers can swap between exits, (d) and (e) the number of exits --- we train 4-, 6-, and 12-exit variants of our small model configuration with exit-points placed uniformly over depth, and (f) where we ablate that simply finetuning on more 4-second audio does not lead to the same performance improvements as training on full-length data.

-We further investigate the use of the \gls{this} architecture on speech enhancement tasks by naively treating noise as a distinct source to be estimated, see~\cref{sec:denoising}.
-We generally find that this use of our architecture matches or outperforms prominent speech enhancement methods, which remained true even after 1) substituting speaker attention blocks 2) adjusting for the additional computational overhead associated with explicitly modeling the noise signal.